segajanesis/coronasim/README.md

 ### Demo

 The simulator is running [here](http://www.codercowboy.com/coronasim/).
-Althought, it's not really "running", as it's just static html + js that runs in your browser, anyway - there it is.
+Although, it's not really "running", as it's just static html + js that runs in your browser, anyway - there it is.

 ### Tech Stack